 It can be seen from the charts above, whilst the proportion of red roads is staying similar, the number of amber roads is increasing considerably.
-The sections requiring immediate preventative maintenance has risen from 38% to 53%.
+The sections requiring immediate preventative maintenance has risen from 26% to 38% over a two year period.